ionic-team/ionic-portals/website/docs/how-to/define-api-in-typescript.md

 ---
-title: How To Define a Portal APIs
+title: How To Define a Portal API
 sidebar_label: Define your own Portal APIs
 ---